Approximating smooth, multivariate functions on irregular domains: Sample complexity

 \subsection{The $\lambda$-rectangle property and log-quadratic sample complexity}

 We now consider $N(P_{\Lambda},\Omega,\mu)$.
-Estimating this constant for general irregular domains in arbitrarily-many dimensions is a challenging open problem.
+Estimating this constant for general irregular domains in arbitrarily-many dimensions is an open problem.
 We shall not attempt to resolve it in full generality here (see \S \ref{s:conclusion} for some further discussion).
-Instead, we show that this constant is at most quadratic for a large class of irregular domains whenever $\mu$ is the uniform measure.
+Instead, we show that this constant is at most log-quadratic for a large class of irregular domains whenever $\mu$ is the uniform measure.

 The types of domain we now consider are those satisfying the so-called following property:

 \defn{ [$\lambda$-rectangle property] A compact domain $\Omega$ has the $\lambda$-rectangle property for some $0<\lambda<1 $ if it can be written as a (possibly overlapping and uncountable) union \bes{ \Omega = \bigcup_{R \in \cR} R, } of hyperrectangles $R$ satisfying \bes{ \inf_{R \in \cR} \mathrm{Vol}(R) = \lambda \mathrm{Vol}(\Omega). } } There are many domains of interest that have this property.
 We now list several examples: